BerkAydemirn8n/BerkAydemirn8n/README.md

 ### 🎫 IT Helpdesk / Ticket Triage
 An AI-powered support automation that classifies incoming Gmail tickets by category and priority, logs them to Notion, auto-replies to the sender, escalates critical issues to Slack, and emails a weekly summary report.

+### 📧 AI Email/Inbox Assistant
+An AI-powered email triage system that analyzes incoming Gmail messages with an AI Agent, classifies them by urgency and intent, and routes them automatically — drafting replies for human review, scheduling meetings, sending urgent alerts, archiving spam, or labeling for later.
+Includes deterministic date-resolution logic to reliably handle relative date references (e.g. "this Thursday") without relying on LLM math.

 ### 💬 AI WhatsApp Customer Support *(Coming Soon)*
 A smart customer support workflow powered by AI Agents and WhatsApp automation.